ACUERDO DE PROCESAMIENTO DE DATOS

 8.6 Security of processing

 (a) The data importer and, during transmission, also the data exporter shall implement appropriate technical and organisational measures to ensure the security of the data, including protection against a breach of security leading to accidental or unlawful destruction, loss, alteration, unauthorised disclosure or access to that data (hereinafter ‘personal data breach’).
 In assessing the appropriate level of security, the Parties shall take due account of the state of the art, the costs of implementation, the nature, scope, context and purpose(s) of processing and the risks involved in the processing for the data subjects.
 The Parties shall in particular consider having recourse to encryption or pseudonymisation, including during transmission, where the purpose of processing can be fulfilled in that manner.
 In case of pseudonymisation, the additional information for attributing the personal data to a specific data subject shall, where possible, remain under the exclusive control of the data exporter.
-In complying with its obligations under this paragraph, the data importer shall at least implement the technical and organisational measures specified in Annex Last revised: October 27, 2021 II.
+In complying with its obligations under this paragraph, the data importer shall at least implement the technical and organisational measures specified in Annex II.
 The data importer shall carry out regular checks to ensure that these measures continue to provide an appropriate level of security.

 (b) The data importer shall grant access to the personal data to members of its personnel only to the extent strictly necessary for the implementation, management and monitoring of the contract.
 It shall ensure that persons authorised to process the personal data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality.